rubyworks/versus/demo/number/02_initialize.md

     v = Version::Number[1,2,3,'beta',4]

-There is also `parse` which takes a single string argument.
+The #new constructor can also take a string representation of the version.

-    v = Version::Number.parse('1.2.3rc1')
+    v = Version::Number.new('1.2.3rc1')